ryanmcnally93/footballProject/README.md

 ### Unfixed Bugs

-1. Make UsersMatch go to tactics or confirm selection before going to MatchFrames
-2. Update Bugs
+1. Update Bugs
-3. Write tests
+2. Write tests
-4. Add some images to pages / decorate some things or work on match logic
+3. Add some images to pages / decorate some things or work on match logic

 ### Responsive Design